Welcome to Soma!

 c.
 Go on the offense.

 - Play a Pathogen Card when ready.
 It is suggested that players wait until they have built a substantial army to defend against the Pathogen Monsters before going on the offensive.
+During this phase, players may play the next card in the Pathogen Deck as many times as they like and attack with untapped cards.
+Once all Pathogen units have been defeated, the players win!

 5. Phase 5 – Shuffle Phase